mui/material-ui/docs/data/material/design-resources/connect/connect.md

 Connect can also generate theme styles for customized components, enabling you to completely change their look and feel and create your custom design system from within Figma.

 :::info
-This feature is currently limited to the Button and Switch components.
+This feature is currently limited to the Button, Switch, and Typography components.
 Support for more components is coming soon.
 :::